jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 In the web IDE, if you're in the directory that contains the `manifest.yml` file, you can manually deploy whatever you're developing in the web IDE to Bluemix.
 Remember: Only the current state of the code in the web IDE is deployed.
 If you use Auto-Deploy, it deploys what is checked into the project repository.

-You can configure the web IDE deploy and the Auto-Deploy to use different app names so that you can use the web IDE deploy tool as a personal test environment and the Auto-Deploy as a team integration environment.
+You can deploy manually and with Auto-Deploy to different app names.
+Then, you can use the IDE deployment tool as a personal test environment and the Auto-Deploy as a team integration environment.

 Both command-line tools and the web IDE are effective way to work when you are doing rapid, solo development, but many developers want the added security of auto-deploy control.
-By using auto-deploy, you know that the code that is running in the application matches a known state in the repository, instead of whatever was in your working directory when you pushed.
+By using auto-deploy, the code that is running in the application matches a known state in the repository, instead of whatever was in your working directory when you pushed.

 ---
 <a name="auto"></a>